benhoskings/babushka.me/pith/installing.html.markdown

 You can supply any ref that github serves as a tarball.
 Some common ones:

 - `stable` is the latest stable version.
 I update stable when I bump the version number, and it always fast-forwards (usually to `master`'s HEAD at the time).
 - `master` is the development tip.
-I work on `master` locally, merging topic branches into it, and push to origin when the specs are green.
-The current `master` tip is always a descendant of the current `stable` tip.
+I work on master locally, merging topic branches into it, and push to origin when the specs are green.
+Its tip is always a descendant of the current `stable` tip.

 ## gem or it didn't happen